jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Only a few leaders ever have.
 Often called "philosopher kings" they have the wisdom and kindness to emphasize with frontline pain.
 Like good army generals, they use their power to help win the war on the frontline, instead of living in palaces and holding many banquets and balls.

 But philosopher kings are very rare.
 Most everyone in a heirarchy get detached from the game of civilization.
 The higher you go, the more detached you get.
+Humanit suffers from hubris, and pride indeed comes before the fall.
 This happened to Charles.
 He never felt frontline pain, not even in the battles he caused; and that's the point.
 It's not the job of detached leaders to decide when to upgrade civlization.
 Why would they want to?

-The truth, then and now is, evolution happens on the frontline.
+The truth, then, now, and forever is that evolution happens on the frontline.
 Pompeous leaders aren't there.
 You are.

 ## Extras Die Off

 While Charles was fighting his wars, Europe was fighting the Thirty Years War.
 A time when Main Street kept fighting and murdering each other for generations; all in the name of the king.
 Sadly, when the Purtitan democracy ended in 1658, Charles son James II was put back on the throne.
 Without Rousseau's new ruling philosophy, no one had any better ideas.
 It wasn't long before the new king took his revenge—everyone who signed his fathers' death warrant was beheaded.

 And that's the point to this story.
 Even though Main Street was inside a new age, very unhappy, and victorious in the two civil wars, without a new philosophy, the antagonists still ended up winning.
+And remember the English Civil War started over a simple, real-life, question, "who should pay for the governments massive debt?"
+We're having that same fight right now, and nobody is going to volunteer, and using the outdated 1969 lifestyle will only keep adding to our living in the red.

 So, if you stay an extra, that's your fate.
 You'll limit your politics to only see Progressivsm or Conservatism.
 You'll slowly become radicalized, and end up chasing phantoms in the nightly news, rallies, and demonstrations.
 You'll argue with antagonists at work but get no where.
 You'll get so frustrated you'll march and scream for change.
 Eventually, after another financial crisis, debt crisis, migrant crisis, disputed election, constituional amendment; some crisis or another, the West will reach the end of kicking the can down the road, and live through a new version of the Thirty Years War.
 That's not supposed to sound alarmist.
 It's a diagnosis using our history.

 And regardless of "wanting to stay out of it" extras will be forced to stop watching their civilization, and join in, as our society tears itself apart.